 Where to get it

-The pass is sold by machines at almost all Tokyo Metro Stations except Kita-senju, Naka-meguro, Nakano, Yoyogi-Uehara, Wakoshi, Meguro and Shibuya’s Hanzomon and Fukutoshin Lines.
+Buy the pass from machines at almost all Tokyo Metro Stations (except Kita-senju, Naka-meguro, Nakano, Yoyogi-Uehara, Wakoshi, Meguro and Shibuya’s Hanzomon and Fukutoshin Lines).

 Toei Bus One-day Pass

-Cool things about the pass include: You can use it for unlimited travel within Tokyo’s 23 wards (you can get off at every stop if you feel like it) and it has a great slogan—”Feel the life of Japanese on the bus!” and who can say no to that?
+Cool things about the Toei Bus One-day Pass: You can use it for unlimited travel within Tokyo’s 23 wards (you can get off at every stop if you feel like it).
+And it has a great slogan: “Feel the life of Japanese on the bus!”
+Who could say no to that?

 What to do with it

-The Bus system really is extensive, so you can use the pass to go anywhere in Tokyo – it may not be quicker, but it’s a bit better for getting yourself oriented in the city.
+The Tokyo bus system is extensive, so you can use the pass to go anywhere in Tokyo.
+It may not be quicker, but it’s a bit better for getting yourself oriented in the city.

 Where to get it

 The ticket can be purchased on the bus or at Toei bus commuter pass offices (probably easier to stick to the bus though).
-You can get a paper option or have it added to your PASMO card.
+You can get a paper option or have it added to your Pasmo card.
+Try to be early for the first bus, so as not to hold up the queue.

 Seibu One-day Pass